Some Modes of Thinking about EA

 Intro

 There is a constant debate on how we should define EA and what it entails.
-In this post, I present several modes of thinking about what is EA which might be useful in some contexts.
+In this post, I present several modes of thinking about what is EA which might be useful in some context.
 My goal in writing this is to present and combine several old and new ideas, to hopefully spark new ways of thinking.
 This should also help to clarify that there are many ways of looking at EA, although the following is not at all aimed to be a rigorous taxonomy.

 I find particularly interesting the distinction between EA as an individual project rather than a community project, which seems to me to be conflated frequently.
 I think that there is much more room for clarification and deliberation on this.